Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

     you should have a directory called `polymer-starter-kit-x.x.x`.
     You can rename the directory to something more relevant to your project.

+1. `cd` into the base directory of your PSK project.

 1. Install the build and toolchain dependencies.

         npm install